brimell/mente/README.md

 We welcome contributions from the community to enhance and improve LifeTrack!
 If you have ideas for new features, bug fixes, or other improvements, please feel free to submit a pull request or open an issue on our GitHub repository.

-## Feedback and Support

-Have questions, feedback, or need support?
-Get in touch with us at [contact@lifetrack.com](mailto:contact@lifetrack.com).
-We're here to help you make the most out of your life tracking journey!

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.